huseinzol05/Gather-Deployment/README.md

 7. Object Detection using Flask + opencv
 8. Face-detection using Flask SocketIO for opencv
 9. Face-detection for opencv
+10. Inception with Flask using Docker
+11. Multiple Inception with Flask using EC2 Docker Swarm + Nginx load balancer

 ## Why Flask